 For more than 33 years, we have represented clients accused of DUI with a proven track record.

 When you are facing the harsh penalties of a DUI, you deserve experienced legal representation.
-A Phoenix defense attorney can help you fight the charge you are facing on a variety of fronts, including violations of your rights, procedural errors by police, and disputing the validity of evidence against you.
+A qualified defense attorney can help you fight the charge you are facing on a variety of fronts, including violations of your rights, procedural errors by police, and disputing the validity of evidence against you.

 Orent Law Offices is here to give you the sound defense you need as you fight for your freedom and financial future.
 Founding attorney Craig Orent, a Certified Criminal Law Specialist, has defended clients against serious criminal offenses for over 33 years.
 He is one of just a few Arizona defense attorneys invited to the prestigious Top 100 Trial Lawyers organization and he has a proven track record of defending DUI cases.